 He and Biden and a state-federal team spent more than an hour in helicopters, dipping and swooping over canyons west of Boulder, Lyons and Loveland, where floodwaters ripped out miles of road and isolated communities.

-"This is why you want to make sure that the president
+"This is why you want to make sure that the president and vice president of the United States see just how bad it is," Hickenlooper said in an interview.

 Biden later talked with state leaders — including U.S. Sen. Michael Bennet and Reps.
 Michael Coffman, Cory Gardner and Jared Polis — "and could not have been more supportive," the governor said.